chef/automate/components/automate-chef-io/content/docs/configuration.md

-For example, a system with 32GB of memory can have its Elasticsearch heap size set to `16g`; to do so, one would first create a TOML file that contains the partial configuration below, then run `chef-automate config patch </path/to/your-file.toml>` to deploy the change.
+For example, a system with 32GB of memory can have its Elasticsearch heap size set to `16g`; to do so, one would first create a TOML file that contains the partial configuration below, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy the change.

 ```toml